 Implications for language design and evolution

-In future language design and evolution activities, consider forbidding unsafe casts.
+In future language design and evolution activities, language designers should consider forbidding unsafe casts.

 Extra intrinsics [LRM]

 Description of application vulnerability

 Most languages define intrinsic procedures, which are easily available, or always simply available, to any translation unit.
 If a translator extends the set of intrinsics beyond those defined by the standard, and the standard specifies that intrinsics are selected before procedures of the same signature defined by the application, a different procedure may be unexpectedly used when switching between translators.